fabric8io/fabric8/docs/getStartedVagrant.md

 * **Windows**: Unfortunately for Windows no automatic routing for new services is possible.
 You have to add new routes manually to `%WINDIR%\System32\drivers\etc\hosts`.
 For your convenience, a set of routes for default Fabric8 applications has been pre-added.
-For new services look for the following line and add your new routes (`<service-name>.vagrant.f8`) to this file on new lines since Windows has a limitation of 9 host names per entry:
+For new services look for the following line and add your new routes (`<service-name>.vagrant.f8`) to this file on a new line like this:

 ```sh
 ## vagrant-hostmanager-start id: 9a4ba3f3-f5e4-4ad4-9e80-b4045c6cf2fc